kebernet/gwittir/serial/README.md

 Howto
 -----

-1. Make your bean @Intrspectable
+1. Make your bean @Introspectable
-2. Define a MyCodec interface that extends JSONCodect<MyClass>
+2. Define a MyCodec interface that extends JSONCodec<MyClass>
 3. GWT.create(MyCodec.class)
 4. Call serialize/deserialize on the codec class.